utrechtzouk/utrechtzouk.github.io/index.md

 we organise & promote social dancing opportunities, workshops, and other activities!
+Check out our calendar,
-Sign up below, or follow us on facebook to stay up to date on Zouk events!
+and follow us on instagram and facebook to stay up to date!

 ![alt text](/international-zouk-day-2018.jpg "International Zouk Day Flashmob 2018")